inab/elixibilitas/README.md

 ###### Enterprise Java 8 (JEE8) Platform
 Elixibilitas project is strictly adherent to the [JEE8](https://www.jcp.org/en/jsr/detail?id=366) specification.
-The tools is developed and deployed on [WildFly 10.1](http://wildfly.org/) server, but should run on other servers (i.e. [Apache Tomcat](http://tomcat.apache.org/)). f
+The tool is developed and deployed on [WildFly 14.1](http://wildfly.org/) server, but should run on other servers (i.e. [Apache Tomcat](http://tomcat.apache.org/)).

 ###### MongoDB
 Quality Metrics are stored in [MongoDB](www.mongodb.com)